You are in your early fifties now. Emotional scars don’t fade like physical scars do. You get a new job at a law firm — a fresh start.

 Because sometimes, we do.
 And that’s fine.

 Maureen Richards, a survivor of sexual abuse, knows this from experience.
 During our conversation, she described how she woke up one morning to absolute internal silence.
 Waking up to no sound seems like a good thing, but this was different.
-Maureen explained that it was as if her mind were completely quiet, like something was broken.
+Maureen explained that it was as if her mind was completely quiet, like something was broken.

 Maureen identified a problem with the current support system.
 Group sessions help victims face their issues head-on, but after the therapy process ends, counselors expect people to hit the ground running.
 Maureen’s goal is to help women settle back into their lives at their own paces after getting through the most difficult steps of adjustment.